Gavin-Heaver/DIG3171/distantreading.md

 5. National Unity and Leadership
 - The speech calls for bipartisan cooperation and national unity in facing global challenges.
 - Kennedy appeals to Congress and the American people to rise to the occasion.

+## Analysis of results
+Within these results, you are able to find out the general idea of the speech, but not much else.
+For example, in the two figures uploaded, you can see what the most common or popular words found in the link to the article are.
+However, it doesn't tell you why the words were said, just that they were.
+That's where the second question for Copilot came into play, where I asked what the tone and themes were, in order to gauge the speech to a greater level.
+While this did give a greater understanding of the speech, it still limits complete understanding of it.
+Copilot didn't say exactly what the speech had, only that it covered certain topics.
+The only way to fully understand the speech is to listen or read it in full.
+These tools seem like a great starting place when analyzing text or deciding if it is fit for a specific research topic, but it lacks the complete depth that a human can find when fully reading it.